codeguy/php-the-right-way/_posts/07-03-01-Behavior-Driven-Development.md

 can then be run as actual tests against your application.

 * [Behat](http://behat.org/) is inspired by Ruby's [Cucumber](http://cukes.info/) project
-* [Selenium](http://seleniumhq.org/) is a browser automation tool, which automates the "clicking around the site" method of testing.
-It can also be [combined with PHPUnit](http://www.phpunit.de/manual/3.1/en/selenium.html)
+* [Selenium](http://seleniumhq.org/) is a browser automation tool, which can be [integrated with PHPUnit](http://www.phpunit.de/manual/3.1/en/selenium.html)